ziyadhussain23/ziyadhussain23/README.md

 > Flipkart GRiD 7.0 National Finalist | Computer Science Student at IIITG '27 | 📍 Guwahati, India | 📱 +91-7542049250

 Dedicated CSE student at IIIT Guwahati focused on AI/ML and full-stack development.
 I build secure, scalable enterprise applications and intelligent systems.
-Recently, my team and I were National Finalists (Top 12 Teams) at Flipkart GRiD 7.0, where we developed an AI-powered semantic search engine that impressed industry leaders.
+Recently, I was National Finalists (Top 48 out of 1.8 Lakh+) at Flipkart GRiD 7.0, where we developed an AI-powered semantic search engine that impressed industry leaders.

 ## 🎓 Education